RaphaelCausse/Makefile/README.md

 ## PROJECT LAYOUT

-To use this makefile template properly, please follow this project directory layout.
+To use this makefile template properly, please follow the project layout bellow.
 ```
 ──┬─[ Project ]
   │